pattonsgirl/CEG2350/docs/Labs/Lab01/Instructions.md

 In your lab template, write in which shell you are using on your OS.

 Now perform the actions given in the numbered list below.  **In your lab template, write the command to do the task given next to the task itself.**

-**Cite sources, if needed**, about how you found out how to do certain actions.
-Add your citations notes to the section in your Lab Template.
-If you used generative AI as a source, include the platform and the prompt used.

 Start in your user's home directory.
 Be attentive here.
 Windows users may have configured their system's to store the full user's directory in OneDrive.